On average across the year,

 On average across the year, yes, North Carolina, United States is colder than Columbus, Georgia .
 North Carolina, United States has an average minimum temperature of 11°C/52°F and Columbus, Georgia has an average minimum temperature of 13°C/55°F.

-no, North Carolina, United States has less rain than
+Does North Carolina, United States have more rain than Columbus, Georgia?

 North Carolina, United States's wettest month is August, with an average monthly rainfall of 145mm, which is drier than Columbus, Georgia's wettest month (December, with an average monthly rainfall of 183mm).